hkamran80/schedules/README.md

 # Schedules
-## An app for schedules.
-Find out exactly how much time is remaining in a period or what the period is.
+## The app for all your schedules.
+Select a schedule and keep track of how much time there is remaining in a period.

 ### Deployment
 - Production: [schedules.unisontech.org](https://schedules.unisontech.org)